 - Look at international trade statistics on the web or in your local library to work out where demand is strongest for your products.

-- Look at the list of free sales leads held by DIT and supplied by British embassies in different countries.
+- Look at the list of export opportunities held by DIT and supplied by British embassies in different countries.

 - Join an export club to learn from the experience of other companies.